dwayn/aws-management-suite/README.md

-                            the host in the AMS hosts table (saving you from having to run route53 discovery to update) --configure-hostname  (routing_policy=simple only) Set the hostname on the host to the FQDN that was just added to the host.
+                            the host in the AMS hosts table (saving you from having to run route53 discovery to update) --configure-hostname  (routing_policy=simple only) Set the hostname on the host to the FQDN that was just added to the host or the currently set uname (uname will override the FQDN).
 Also applies the --update-hosts option (for Ubuntu and Redhat flavors, it will also edit the proper files to make this change permanent)

 ----